Yashvir835/VQ-VFM-OCL/readme.md

+Object-Centric Learning (OCL) aggregates image or video feature maps into object-level feature vectors, termed \textit{slots}.
+It's self-supervision of reconstructing the input from slots struggles with complex object textures, thus Vision Foundation Model (VFM) representations are used as the aggregation input and reconstruction target.
+Existing methods leverage VFM representations in diverse ways yet fail to fully exploit their potential.
+In response, we propose a unified architecture, Vector-Quantized VFMs for OCL (VQ-VFM-OCL, or VVO).
+The key to our unification is simply shared quantizing VFM representations in OCL aggregation and decoding.
+Experiments show that across different VFMs, aggregators and decoders, our VVO consistently outperforms baselines in object discovery and recognition, as well as downstream visual prediction and reasoning.
+We also mathematically analyze why VFM representations facilitate OCL aggregation and why their shared quantization as reconstruction targets strengthens OCL supervision.

 ## 🎉 Accepted to ACM MM 2025 as a Poster

 Official source code, model checkpoints and training logs for paper "**Vector-Quantized Vision Foundation Models for Object-Centric Learning**".